Photography Tip: How to

 offer Auto Focus, it is still remarkably slow and inaccurate for most

-DSLs. (iv) Auto focus as name mentions auto-focuses so if you want
+DSLs. (iv) Autofocus as the name mentions auto-focuses so if you want

 to have only person A in focus out of a group of 5 people, you really

 can't do it on the fly.
-If want to focus only spefic area while shooting
+If want to focus only specific area while shooting

-video, you can't do it unless you manually focus for it. (v) Also,
+a video, you can't do it unless you manually focus on it. (v) Also,

-most auto focus lenses don't let you change aperture on the fly to
+most auto-focus lenses don't let you change the aperture on the fly to

 Don't Forget the Audio Part: